yetanotherx/WorldEditCUI/README.md

 ---------

 You need to have Maven installed (http://maven.apache.org), as that will include the necessary dependencies and package the mod automatically.
+If there are any missing dependencies, you may need to download and build them manually.

 Note: For Maven to work properly, be sure to add Maven to your "PATH".

 Once installed, there is a setup process before building WorldEditCUI.

 1) Put the most recent minecraft.jar into the root WorldEditCUI folder.
+Note that minecraft.jar needs to have the most recent ModLoader installed.
 Afterwards, run the following code:

     mvn install:install-file -Dfile=minecraft.jar -DpomFile=minecraft.pom